Matrix Decomposition and Applications: Applications in Optimization, Linear Algebra, Machine Learning

-Similarly, we can prove the second part for PD matrices where the positive definiteness will result in the nonsingular $\bP$ and the nonsingular $\bP$ will result in the positiveness of the eigenvalues. \footnote{See also wiki page: https://en.wikipedia.org/wiki/Sylvester's\_criterion.} \end{proof}
+Similarly, we can prove the second part for PD matrices, where the positive definiteness will result in the nonsingular $\bP$; and the nonsingularity of $\bP$ implies the positivity of the eigenvalues. \end{proof}